thefredfede/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ## Technical Restrictions:
 - Use SQLite3 as the database
-You can use any language or framework
+- You can use any language or framework
 - Does not require authentication/authorization
 - Assume there is a single user
 - The backend will be built using Go
 - The API will be built using Gin
 - The API will always return JSON
+- Mage is the task runner for Go

 ## Database Schema